-There are three types of respiratory events:
+There are 3 types of sleep apnea:

-Factors that increase your chances of developing sleep apnea include:
+Factors that may increase your chance of sleep apnea include:

 An overnight sleep study is used to help diagnose sleep apnea.

-This test helps detect the presence and severity of sleep apnea.
+Polysomnography is a sleep test.
+It helps detect the presence and severity of sleep apnea.
 During sleep, it measures your:

 There are a number of treatment options for sleep apnea, including:

-In some cases, surgery may be recommended.
-It is most often beneficial in pediatric patients.
+In some cases, surgery may be advised.
+It is most often helpful in children.

 Types of surgery that may be done to treat severe cases of sleep apnea include:

 Only used in central apnea, acetazolamide may help improve the ability to regulate breathing.
-Overall, there is not a lot of evidence to support the use of medicines to treat sleep apnea.

 Supplemental oxygen may be given if blood levels of oxygen fall too low during sleep, even after opening the airway.